woodcox/city11/src/sections/sunday/1_services.md

   <a class="button" href="https://www.youtube.com/channel/UCALb0SwFaFdPY2gwOesvb_g">Catch up on Youtube</a>
 </div>

-## Safety in the church building
-You must follow our safety rules in the church building.
-This information is reviewed and updated when new government guidance is released.

-Do not come to the service if:

-- You have tested positive for coronavirus
-- You are waiting for coronavirus test results
-- You have coronavirus symptoms
-- You or someone else in your household is self-isolating

-# What to expect and how to prepare
+# What to expect

-It is now optional to wear a face mask at church.
 The morning service will last about 1.5 hours and the evening service 1 hour.
 They will include singing, prayer, a talk from the Bible and some news about upcoming events.
 After both services tea and coffee is available.
-During the morning service there is also a <a href="/under18#explorers">creche and groups for children</a> up to year 9 in school.
+During the morning service there is also a <a href="/under18#explorers">self-service creche and groups for children</a> up to year 9 in school.

-> To keep you safe, we have:
->
->- Hand sanitiser stations, which we will ask you to use
->- Seating that is socially distanced or perpex dividers between seating
->
-> Please bring the following with you to the service:
->
->- A bible
->- A face mask (if you wish to wear one)

 # How to get here